KellerJordan/ResNet-PyTorch-CIFAR10/README.md

 ## Results

-Using `n=9` with the residual connection type (A) and no dropout, the network achieves a test accuracy of 91.69%.
+Using `n=9` with otherwise default hyperparameters, the network achieves a test accuracy of 91.69%.
 This is somewhat lower than the result reported in the paper, likely because I used fewer training iterations due to compute limitations.